Intermountain Medical Center

 beds and is accredited by the Commission on Accreditation of Rehabilitation Facilities.
 Intermountain Medical Center opened in October 2007, and several premature babies were transferred by Intermountain Healthcare's Life Flight to the hospital on the first day for better treatment and care.

-The hospital, the nearby parking lots, and the nearby UTA rail station were built on the site of the former Asarco Murray lead smelter, which was reclaimed as part of an EPA Superfund program.
+The hospital, the nearby parking lots, and the nearby Utah Transit Authority light rail station were built on the site of the former Asarco Murray lead smelter, which was reclaimed as part of an EPA Superfund program.

 Intermountain Medical Center and University of Utah Hospital were tied for #1 atop rankings nearly 60 hospitals statewide, according to U.S. News & World Report's 2015-2016 "Best Hospitals" rankings.